Attacking Azure Storage Blobs

 An Azure Blobs path is a FQDN and has an A record that is pointing to a Microsoft owned IP address.
 Therefore, any subdomain enumeration tool that either checks the existence of the A record for a domain name or checks for HTTP status codes can be used to find Azure Blobs.

-with a sample dictionary to see how this works.
+We can use a tool like dnscan with a sample dictionary to see how this works.
 Also, for specific engagements, you will need to create custom dictionaries based on the target, the products or services they sell etc.

-On the attacker machine, clone the dnscan
+On the attacker machine, clone the dnscan repo:

 Run the following command to use

-to identify Azure Blob names from the top 100 most common subdomain names
+dnscanto identify Azure Blob names from the top 100 most common subdomain names

 python dnscan.py -d blob.core.windows.net -w subdomains-100.txt